djpardis/djpardis.github.io/_posts/2025-07-24-revisiting-moneyball.md

 Scott Hatteberg was available at a below-market price due to perceived limitations.
 The former Boston Red Sox catcher developed nerve damage in his throwing elbow, making catching nearly impossible and leaving him without a clear defensive position.

 Oakland signed Hatteberg to first base for $950K on a one-year contract after Colorado declined salary arbitration.
-The A's saw past the injury to identify his core value: exceptional plate discipline and on-base skills.
-His .367 OBP in 2000 and .410 OBP in 1999 demonstrated an ability to get on base that strongly correlated with offensive production.
+The A's saw past the injury to identify exceptional plate discipline and on-base skills.
+His .367 OBP in 2000 and .410 OBP in 1999 demonstrated an ability to get on base.

 The position switch to first base was unprecedented; he had never played the position professionally.
 He learned first base during spring training with infield coach **Ron Washington**.